livewellvn/odoo-saas-tools/docs/dns.rst

 We need several records.
  * Type'A' for Portal
- * Type 'A' for each of the servers
+ * Type 'A' for servers
- *
+ * Type 'A' for clients

+ For all third-level client's domains we may add just one type 'A' record.
+ E.g. *.some-server.org